Arnold-n/P1P2MQTT/README.md

 **New design**

 A new PCB is under development, which is based on the MAX22088, an ATmega328P, and an ESP8266, which provides all necessary functionality (no Arduino needed any more).
 It aims:
--to monitor and allow control of the Daikin heat pump via the P1/P2 bus, -to function as "auxiliary controller" to the main thermostat.
+- to monitor and allow control of the Daikin heat pump via the P1/P2 bus,
+- to function as "auxiliary controller" to the main thermostat.
 Depending on your model it may be possible to switch the heat pump on or off or to set certain parameters.
-In my system I can switch the heat pump on/off, boiler on/of, or control the temperature settings, -to communicate via MQTT over WiFi,
+In my system I can switch the heat pump on/off, boiler on/of, or control the temperature settings,
+- to communicate via MQTT over WiFi,
--to be OTA upgradable (or if that fails, via a connector), -the electronics is powered entirely by the P1/P2 bus, no external power supply is needed, and -it fits nicely in a small enclosure.
+- to be OTA upgradable (or if that fails, via a connector),
+- the electronics is powered entirely by the P1/P2 bus, no external power supply is needed, and
+- it fits nicely in a small enclosure.
 A prototype version is currently being tested.
 If you are interested, please let me know so I know how much interest there might be.

 With communication over MQTT, integration with grafana, OpenHab, Home Assistant, and many other should be possible.